toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

  'y': {'unit': 'm', 'axes': [], 'label': ''},
  'z': {'axes': ['x', 'y'], 'unit': '', 'label': ''}}

-We can check for specific things inside the ``DataDict``.
+We can check for specific things inside the DataDict.
 We can look at the axes:

 >>> data_dict.axes()
 ['x', 'y']